How do we engage with Independence Day?

 - George Erasmus, Dene Nation, Co-chair of the Royal Commission on Aboriginal Peoples (Canada)

-We first offered this conversation on July 4, 2023.
+We first offered this conversation in 2023 and again in 2024.

 Participants shared how powerful that event was.